-CenturyLink vs Comcast
+CenturyLink vs Xfinity

 When you look at the broad range of TV shows and movies now available through streaming platforms, it’s easy to see why cord cutting is the new norm.
 However, moving away from cable doesn’t just require subscriptions to services like Hulu, Amazon Prime Video, and Netflix; it also requires a fast, reliable internet provider.

-Fortunately, CenturyLink and Xfinity by Comcast have some of the best coverage of any internet providers on the market.
+Fortunately, CenturyLink and Xfinity have some of the best coverage of any internet providers on the market.
 CenturyLink and Xfinity offer similar internet plans with stable speeds and competitive pricing.
 However, most of CenturyLink’s subscribers only have access to slower DSL connections, while Xfinity offers internet through faster cable internet.